kannansingaravelu/agno-demo/README.md

 ```

 ## 2. Install LM Studio
 LM Studio allows you to run large language models (LLMs) locally on your machine.
-Download and install LM Studio from the official site: https://lmstudio.ai/download
+Download and install LM Studio from the [official site](https://lmstudio.ai/download).
+Launch LM Studio and start the local API server from the sidebar.
+By default, it runs at http://localhost:1234/v1

 ## 3. Load Local Models
 Download the following models directly from within LM Studio using the “Models” tab.
 LM Studio automatically saves them in the correct location and format.

     •	gpt-oss-20b	 							→ for general-purpose agent reasoning with tool use

-	•	bge-small-en-v1.5 	→ for embedding and retrieval tasks
+	•	text-embedding-nomic-embed-text-v1.5 	→ for embedding and retrieval tasks

 Choose GGUF for non-M series Macs.
+LMStudio ships with a built-in lightweight embedding service (based on nomic-embed-text or equivalent) for local compatibility with OpenAI-style /v1/embeddings APIs.

 ## Setup Instructions